1. Who are you people, anyway?

-We're happy to look at new and interesting games from designers both established and brand new.
-We publish a wide variety of games on any number of different topics; our catalogue is diverse and eclectic.
-At the same time, that doesn't mean that every bold new vision is going to be a good fit for Hollandspiele.
+That doesn't necessarily mean that every bold new vision is going to be a good fit for Hollandspiele.
 Most of our games aren't terribly components-intensive and have fairly streamlined rules - so we're probably not a great fit for your bits-heavy economics simulation or your hyper-detailed monster wargame.
 Our games can also be quite weird at times - so we're not going to want to look at vanilla traditional hex-and-counter games.

 - Euro-style games.

 - State of Siege style solitaire games.

 - Sell sheets.
 Do not send us sell sheets.
 We hate them.
 We will not look at them.
 They tell us nothing about you and nothing about your game.
 Do not send us sell sheets.

 Now, beyond the question of, is my game a good fit for Hollandspiele?, there is also the question of is Hollandspiele a good fit for my game?